tydar/eleventy-personal-blog/ci-comparison.md

 Jenkins is totally free for a self-hosted solution.
 * Integration with many version control systems and many online version control platforms.
 * Many plugins for different features, build systems, other integrations.
+* Can use Docker containers to run builds and other jobs.

 Jenkins is a bit more resource hungry than other products in my brief experience, due to Java.